-In 2017, District 186 embarked on a 2-year comprehensive master plan that led to a successful sales-tax referendum.
-The journey involved the coordination and cooperation of many entities with differing missions uniting for a common goal.
+In 2017, District 186 embarked on an ambitious two-year journey to create a comprehensive master plan, paving the way for a successful sales-tax referendum.
+This endeavor required the coordination and cooperation of numerous entities – each with their own unique mission – uniting for a common goal: shaping a brighter future for the district.

 A Community's VISION